saaduddin555/Automation_with_Python/01-Python_Crash_Course/Python_Notes_Part-01.md

 The above code is clear enough to understand.
 ---

-Study Guide: Functions
+Study Guide: Functions:

 This study guide provides a quick-reference summary of what you learned in this lesson and serves as a guide for the upcoming practice quiz.

 In the Functions segment, you learned how to define and call functions, utilize a function’s parameters, and return data from a function.
 You also learned how to differentiate and convert between different data types utilizing variables.
 Plus, you learned a few best practices for writing reusable and readable code.

 Terms
-return value - the value or variable returned as the end result of a function
+  . return value - the value or variable returned as the end result of a function

-parameter (argument) -  a value passed into a function for use within the function
+  . parameter (argument) -  a value passed into a function for use within the function

-refactoring code - a process to restructure code without changing functionality
+  . refactoring code - a process to restructure code without changing functionality

 Knowledge
+    .
 The purpose of the def() keyword is to define a new function.

+    .
 Best practices for writing code that is readable and reusable:

             Create a reusable function - Replace duplicate code with one reusable function to make the code easier to read and repurpose.

             Refactor code - Update code so that it is self-documenting and the intent of the code is clear.

             Add comments - Adding comments is part of creating self-documenting code.
 Using comments allows you to leave notes to yourself and/or other programmers to make the purpose of the code clear.

 Coding skills
 Skill Group 1

-Use a function that accepts multiple parameters
+    .
+Use a function that accepts multiple parameters .
 Return a result value

 # This function calculates the number of days in a variable number of
 # years, months, and days.
 These variables are provided by the user and